ericguan04/Password-Generator-Project/README.md

 Password Generator Project by Eric Guan

-This personal project is a Java remake of an old Scratch assignment I did in High School with a friend:
+This personal project is a Java remake of an old Scratch assignment I did with a friend in High School:

 https://scratch.mit.edu/projects/339715531